yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 ## Overview

-Yathit InboxCRM Chrome Extension can be pre-configured through Enterprise Configuration file.
-The configuration file is uploaded in [License Management](/portal/index.html) portal.
-All users using the license are pre-configured using the configuration.
+You can pre-reconfigure the Yathit InboxCRM Chrome Extension directly from Enterprise Configuration File, which is available in the [License Management](/portal/index.html) Portal.
+The configuration provides the capability to pre-configure all licensed users.

-Here is an example configuration file, which disable Snapshot panel in the extension.
+In the example given below, you can see the configuration for disabling snapshot panel in the extension.

     {
       "Sugar": {